 Clinton starred in more than 300 episodes of What Not to Wear over the course of 10 years, offering honest style advice with a sense of humor.
-More than 1 million people watched the popular makeover program every week.
+More than a million people watched the popular makeover program every week.

-A contributing editor for Woman’s Day magazine, Kelly pens a monthly column,“Clinton Solves It,” answering questions from the magazine’s nearly 20 million readers on a range of topics including food, entertaining, fashion and décor.
+A contributor Woman’s Day magazine, Clinton pens a column,“Clinton Makes Over,” answering questions from the magazine’s nearly 20 million readers on a range of topics including food, entertaining, fashion and décor.

-Clinton has enjoyed a partnership with Macy's since 2005, most recently as the spokesman for Macy's Wedding and Gift Registry.
-He's also appeared in high-profile national television commercials, consulting on private-label ready-to-wear brands, conducting 100+ style seminars across the United States and launching interactive social media campaigns.
+Clinton has a line of clothing for real women, Kelly by Clinton Kelly, available at QVC.
+Past brand collaborations include a tabletop line, Effortless Table, available on through Macy's and stationery through PAPYRUS.
+Clinton served as a spokesman for Macy's Wedding and Gift Registry for a decade.
+He's also appeared in high-profile national television commercials, consulted on private-label ready-to-wear brands, conducted 100+ style seminars across the United States and launched interactive social media campaigns.

 Other partnerships have included Tiki Brand, Chambord, The Mango Board, Sargento cheese, Dole salads, and The Pampered Chef.